ForestAdmin/documentation-user-guide/project-settings/other-project-settings/security-tab/scim-integration-with-okta.md

 <figure><img src="../../../.gitbook/assets/image (452).png" alt=""><figcaption></figcaption></figure>

 Give your application a label.
-Keep in mind this app will be linked to one Forest Admin project.
+Keep in mind this app will be linked to a single Forest Admin project.
 You may want to configure multiple apps if you want to activate SCIM provisioning on several projects.

 <figure><img src="../../../.gitbook/assets/image (489).png" alt=""><figcaption></figcaption></figure>